 Through games, activities, performances and service opportunities, BBC has a clear and unwavering focus on developing every aspect of our boys.

-We want our boys to seek out and fulfil servant leadership roles.
-We want them to develop carefully honed communication skills and we want them to understand and implement appropriate and challenging strategic plans.
+We want our boys to develop carefully honed communication skills and we want them to understand and implement appropriate and challenging strategic plans.
 We want them to experience winning and losing, great performances and flawed ones and we want them to provide benefit to our own and our extended community.
 We want them to row boats, throw balls, run, jump, make spaghetti bridges and robots, lead worship, question human impact on the planet and on other human beings, learn about justice, score a try, argue a case and act and sing and create magic through music.